Abimps/DSA-Capstone-Project/README.md

 - Ms 365 Excel for Data Cleaning and power Query [Download Here](https://www.microsoft.com)
 - Pivot Tables and calculated columns for analysis and building of Dashboard
 - Ms Power point for presentation

+  ### Data cleaning and preparation

+  In the initial phase of the Data cleaning and preparations, we performed the following action;
+  1. Data loading and inspection